Skip navigation

 Graphic Design

-Course work focuses on visual literacy; development of conceptual, aesthetic, and visualization skills; and creative problem solving.
-Students will learn Graphic Design skills and principles for identity design, type design, collateral design, editorial design, package design, poster design, information design, storyboarding, advertising design, and, interactive (web) design.
+The Graphic Design curriculum focuses on the development of conceptual and technical skills, creative problem-solving, and visual aesthetics.
+Students will learn Graphic Design skills and principles in identity design and branding, typography, package design, poster design, information design, storyboarding, advertising design, interactive web design, and motion graphics.

-• Instruction is supported by art studio and academic courses related to the design profession.
+• Instruction is supported by studio and academic courses related to the graphic design profession.

-• Classroom experiences may be broadened through job internships in design firms, advertising agencies or corporate design studios.
+• Classroom experience may be broadened through job internships in design firms, advertising agencies, and corporate design studios.

-• Numerous field trips, visiting artist presentations and work on actual, real world projects also expand the classroom experience.
+• Field trips, visiting artist presentations, and work on actual, real-world projects expand the classroom experience.

-In the initial graphic design courses, students are exposed to design theory, methodologies, and tools of visual communication.
-Conceptual, technical and presentation skills, based on commercial expectations and professional practices, are developed.
+In sophomore-level courses, students focus on learning design software, design theory, and tools of visual communication.
+Students will develop conceptual, technical, and presentation skills based on commercial expectations and professional practice.

-Later course work emphasizes communication skills, technical and production skills, and the understanding of marketing and promotion.
+Upper-level courses emphasize the development of communication skills, technical and production skills, and an understanding of marketing and promotion.

-At the completion of the senior year, students produce an extensive senior project, combining an area of personal vision with their professional goals.
-Successful completion of the program provides a professional portfolio and the skills necessary to enter the field.
+In the final semester, students create an extensive senior capstone project, combining personal vision with professional goals.
+Successful completion of the program provides students with a strong design portfolio, and the education and skills necessary to enter the field as Graphic Design professionals.

 View Course Requirements